XolphinMartijn/servercert/docs/BR.md

 Prior to 2025-03-15, for Section 4.9.5 of these Requirements, the CA SHALL adhere to these Requirements or Version 2.1.1 of the Baseline Requirements for TLS Server Certificates.
 Effective 2025-03-15, the CA SHALL adhere to these Requirements.

-Within twenty-four (24) hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to the report and determine if it's "actionanable."
+Within twenty-four (24) hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to the report and determine if it's "actionable."

 A Certificate Problem Report is considered actionable if it includes:
 1. at least one serial number or hash of a time-valid and unrevoked Certificate issued by the CA, either directly or transitively (e.g., by attaching a Certificate file); AND